indaco/shiki-templ/README.md

 </div>
 <br/>

+> [!IMPORTANT]
+> **Shiki v1.10.0** now includes Templ language support, so this package is no longer needed.
+Therefore, I am archiving this repository.

 `shiki-templ` makes easier to use the TextMate grammar definition for [Templ](https://templ.guide) with [Shiki](https://shiki.matsu.io/).

 The package fetches the [online](https://github.com/templ-go/templ-vscode/blob/main/syntaxes/templ.tmLanguage.json) version of the grammar file.